weberjonathan/CandyShop/README.md

 * Requires administrator privileges.
 Refer to build instructions if this is not desired.

 ## Features
-* Displays outdated packages on launch and allows the user to upgrade any number of them.
+* Show outdated packages and update some or all of them with the click of a button
-* Displays installed packages in a separate tab and loads package details when needed.
+* Browse installed packages in a separate tab
-* Can silently check for outdated packages on login and inform user of available upgrades.
-(Launch silently at any time by using the `--background` or `-b` option.)
+* Launch minimized and check for outdated packages on login
-* Automatically remove unwanted shortcuts from your desktop that are created during the Chocolatey upgrade process.
-(See notes section.)
+* Pin or unpin packages from the Upgrade-tab
-* Open the Candy Shop configuration directory `%localappdata%\CandyShop` through the menu and edit your settings.
+* Automatically remove shortcuts from your desktop that are created during the Chocolatey upgrade process (see notes)

 ## Settings
 Configuration and log files are placed in `%localappdata%\CandyShop`.
 The configuration file `CandyShop.config` contains the following properties with their respective defaults: